Student Handbook Directory

 Social and Emotional Needs

-At the elementary level, our program includes curricular programming in social and emotional learning skills including the use of the Second Step curriculum.
+At the elementary and middle school level our program includes curricular programming in social and emotional learning skills including the use of the Second Step curriculum.

 In addition, through our community partnerships, we provide access to county-wide SAP counselors and school based outpatient therapy in school.
 We also maintain community resources on our social services website.
 If you have any concerns about your child, please contact the school counselors or social workers.